rlucente-se-jboss/bus-position-service/README.md

 To build the service,

-    go build bus.go
+    CGO_ENABLED=0 GOOS=linux go build -a -ldflags '-extldflags "-static"' bus.go

-The executable will be called `bus`.
+The statically linked executable will be called `bus`.

 To run the service,